Skip to contents

 allow_combine

 logical; If TRUE, the predictor expression may involve several rows of the input data to influence the same row.
-Default FALSE, but forced to TRUE if response_data is non-NULL, data is a list, or the likelihood construction requires it.
+When NULL, defaults to FALSE, unless response_data is non-NULL, or data is a list, or the likelihood construction requires it.

 control.family